 Every fan of yerba mate – today recognised as one of the 50 tastiest beverages around the globe – should always have a nice Yerba Mate Kit (called “kit matero” in Spanish).
 This conveniently includes everything you need to delight in yerba mate, whether it is with friends, at home alone, at the park or at work.

-Firstly, a Yerba Mate Kit should include a nice mate cup.
+Firstly, a Yerba Mate Kit should include a nice mate gourd.
 For instance, a hollow pumpkin that has a small base and a wide mouth, which guarantees a great mate.
-Even though mate containers come in several materials, cups made of glass keep the original taste – plus, it is really easy to clean.
+Even though mate containers come in several materials, gourd made of glass keep the original taste – plus, it is really easy to clean.
 And if they are coated with a thermal material, too, like leather, they keep the ideal temperature longer.

 Another key element is the “bombilla”, a narrow metallic tube needed to sip the yerba mate infusion.